The Role of the Local Governing Body

 2 Parent Governors, elected by parents, serving for 4 years,

 The Head Teacher Ex-Officio and

-All governors attend meetings of the Local Governing Body (meeting up to 6 times throughout the academic year) and sit on at least one of the two sub-committees: the Standards and Communication Committee and the Finance & Staffing Committee (also meeting up to 6 times throughout the academic year).
+All governors attend meetings of the Local Governing Body (meeting between 3 and 6 times throughout the academic year) and sit on at least one of the two sub-committees: the Standards and Curriculum Committee and the Finance & Staffing Committee (also meeting between 3 and 6 times throughout the academic year).
 The Head and Chair of Governors sit on both committees.

-Lisa Harris, Trust Member.
-Chair of Finance & Staffing committee.
+Kimberley Read, Parent governor.
+Chair of Staffing and Finance committee.
 Governor with responsibility for Health and Safety.
-Apologies received for LGB meeting of 10.3.16.

-None of the above Governors have any relevant business or pecuniary interests (as recorded in the register of interests).
+None of the above Governors have any relevant business or pecuniary interests (as recorded in the register of interest).

-If you wish to contact the Governing Body direct, please email Claire Deacon (Chair of Governors), via the contact page.
+If you wish to contact the Governing Body direct, please email Ian Wills or Hema Naselli (co-chairs) on email@example.com